Take A Quick 529 Quiz For 529 Day

 Third, as an Ohio resident who saves in Ohio’s 529 Plan, CollegeAdvantage, you can deduct up to $4,000 per year, per beneficiary, from your state income taxes for matching contributions to your Ohio 529, with unlimited carry forward.
 Unlimited carry forward means that $4,000 is not an annual contribution cap.
 As an Ohioan, if you contribute more than $4,000 in one year, in future years you can continue to subtract $4,000 per year, per beneficiary, from your State of Ohio taxable income until all the 529 contributions are deducted.

-2) 529 plans can only be used for higher education expenses?
+529 plans can only be used for college?
 FALSE

-The passage of SECURE Act allows for two new qualified expenses for which 529 funds can now be used.
-First, the account can pay for certain qualified costs for apprenticeship programs, which have been accredited by the U.S. Department of Labor.
+Additionally, SECURE Act allows for two new qualified expenses for 529 plans.
+The account can pay for certain qualified costs for apprenticeship programs, which have been accredited by the U.S. Department of Labor.
 Second, the SECURE Act allows 529 funds to pay principal and interest on certain qualified education loans for the beneficiary of your account or any of the beneficiary’s siblings.
 The loan repayment provisions apply to repayments up to $10,000 per individual.
 This $10,000 is a lifetime amount, not an annual limit.
 Withdrawals for student loan repayment and/or apprenticeships can only be made to the account owner or the beneficiary.

 529s can also be used to pay K-12 tuition up to $10,000 per student, per year, for enrollment at public, private, or religious elementary or secondary school.
 If there are multiple accounts for a student, the combined 529 distributions to pay for their K-12 tuition is limited to $10,000 per year.
 Consult your qualified tax advisor for specific information.